danvk/aoc2024/README.md

 I did get a wrong answer for part 2 -- the example shows 10 secrets _including_ the initial secret, but then the problem asks for 2000 secrets _after_ the initial secret.
 Fortunately this was not to hard to spot.

+Ryan pointed out a big speedup: you can merge the indexes and take the max value across them.
+Doing this sped up part 2 from ~45s -> ~4.5s.
+I guess there are a lot of "quads" that never occur.

 This is an interesting example of typing going differently than in TS:

 ```elixir